francheco/JavaScript/Node.js/MySQL connection/README.md

 DB_HOST: This is the hostname or endpoint of your database server.
 For instance. your-database-instance.xxx.us-west-2.rds.amazonaws.com

 DB_USER: The username to access the database.

 DB_PASSWORD: The password corresponding to the DB_USER.

 DB_NAME: The name of the database you want to connect to.

-PORT: The port on which your Node.js application will listen (default is 3000 in this example).
+PORT: The port on which your Node.js application will listen

 Packages.json